 personal injury protection (PIP) coverage

-Personal injury protection is a complex coverage available (or required) in no-fault states only.
+Personal injury protection is a complex coverage available (or required) in certain states.
 In general, PIP can help pay for post-accident medical expenses regardless of who caused the crash.

 Quick coverage facts

 - Pays for an insured's medical expenses regardless of fault